Whimsy Stick

 Recall Drill: Come Means Chase

 Run backward while calling your dog’s name plus “come,” dragging the lure toward you.
 The dog sprints to you because YOU are now the source of the chase.
 Reward the explosive return with a 2-second chase burst, then freeze.
 Repeat 5 times.
-This rewires recall from “come back for a cookie” to “come back for the best predatory experience available.”
+That sequence rewires recall from “come back for a cookie” to “come back for the best predatory experience available.”
 The AKC recommends high-value rewards for recall training.
 A flirt pole chase is the highest-value reward you can offer a high-drive dog.

 60 seconds